gpmurphy7/Rugby_analysis/upload.md

 INSERT PIE CHART

 The chart above shows that the home team wins the majority of the time, but it's close.
 Also, draws are very rare having only  occured 9 times since the inception of AIs.

+Overall the team that scores the most tries wins 75.3 % of the time, and the team scoring fewer tries only winnng 6.7 % of the time.
+The rest are the  draws (2.3 %) and games where the teams had equal numbers of tries (15.7%)

 **Margin of Victory**

 INSERT MARGIN CHART

-This shows a fairly skewed distribution with the median winning margin of 14 points.
+This shows a fairly skewed distribution with a median winning margin of 14 points.
 Interestingly if only home wins are taken into account this median increases to 16 points, while only away wins has a median of 11 points.
-Indicating that when the away team wins the game is generally closer (see the notebook for this plot)
+Indicating that the games are closer  when the away team wins (this plot is in the notebook for those interested).

 As you can see the highest margin of victory is when England beat Romania by 134-0 in 2001...ouch.
 Similarly 2004 Japan shipped heavy losses to both Wales and Scotland, 98-0 and 100-8 respectively.

-**Does Scoring More Tries Win games**

-Yes, mostly.
-The team that scores the most tries wins 75.3 % of the time, and the team scoring fewer tries only winnng 6.7 % of the time.
-The rest are draws (2.3 %) and games where the teams had equal numbers of tries (15.7%)

 **Teams Winning Percentage**

 INSERT WIN_PERC CHART

-Unsurprisingly New Zealand top the list with a win percentage of 84.21%, leading from South Africa (63.93%) before we have a very tight grouping of three teams; England (61.76%), Ireland (61.40%) and Australia (61.25%).
+Unsurprisingly New Zealand top the list with a win percentage of 84.21%; only 3 teams have managed to beat New Zealand in the Autumn, France and England (4 times each) and Ireland (their 1 and only win against them in 2016).
+There have been 3 draws involving the All Blacks, against France and England and once against Scotland way back in 1983.
+New Zealand lead the pack from South Africa (63.93%) before we have a very tight grouping of three teams; England (61.76%), Ireland (61.40%) and Australia (61.25%).
 I quite like that Ireland are fourth, but feel compelled to point out that Australia have actually played almost 1.5 times as many games as Ireland in AIs.
 In fact Australia have played the most AIs with 80 and actually have the second highest number of wins with 49.

-Another anomaly to point out is the fact that Portugal (50.00%) sit above both Scotland (43.86%), and Wales (42.46%) by the virtue of having played 2 won 1.
-So below is the same dated orded by number of games won instead of winning percentage.
+Another anomaly to point out is the fact that Portugal (50.00%) sit above both Scotland (43.86%), and Wales (42.46%) by the virtue of having played only 2 games and won 1.
+So below is the same data orded by number of games won instead of winning percentage.
 This time our top three are New Zealand, Australia, and France.

 INSERT WIN_GAMES CHART